coreperf/rejit/README.md

 rejit regular expression (JIT) compiler by Alexandre Rames <alexandre@uop.re>.<br />
 This a proof of concept implementation.
 It is not ready for production.

-## Quickstart
+## Quickstart - Benchmarks and documentation

-Run the benchmarks and open the results.
+Run the benchmarks and open the results along with some documentation.
 ```
 $ ./tools/benchmarks/run.py
 $ <browser> ./html/rejit.html